beeckcenter/softwarecollaborative.org/cooperatives/simplye.md

 ![simply-e screenshot](images/simplye.png)

 ## Description
 This iOS and Android e-reader app was developed by the NYPL, to avoid outsourcing their ebook distribution infrastructure and reading experience, and there are now a network of service providers contributing to the code base.
-SimplyE is said to be used by other libraries, too.
+SimplyE is said to be used by other libraries.